Adarsh-m-0/FitPuy/README.md

 - The Fitpuy team acknowledges the contributions of all developers and contributors who have helped make this project possible.
 - Special thanks to [OpenAI](https://openai.com/) for providing the language model used to generate this README template.

----

-Feel free to customize this README with additional information specific to your Fitpuy project.
-Happy coding!